 The pool of contracts available to you at any given time is going to be dependent on where you are licensed and the clinical skill set that you bring as a traveler.
 You can only work in states where you have a license.
 It is your responsibility to explain to your company(ies) and recruiter (s) which states you are licensed in and what you are looking for in your next assignment (location/setting/money, etc).
 You also want to accurately disclose your professional skill set when working on building a resume with your agency to submit for jobs.
 There will be jobs that you likely will not be a candidate for because your professional skills do not align with what the candidate is looking for.
 This is okay, we have broad scoops of practice and cannot be masters of everything.

-From there, you recruiter will brief you on jobs that fit your needs/skills/interests for places that you are licensed in.
+From there, your recruiter will brief you on jobs that fit your needs/skills/interests for places that you are licensed in.
 If any of those jobs are a match for what you are looking for, you can ask your recruiter to submit your application to the position.
 If the client is interested in your application, you will be contacted to set up a phone interview regarding the position.

 Phone interviews can range in length from minutes to an hour.
-This is the only time that you will have prior to working at a facility to ask questions and gage if the position is a good match for you.
+This is the only time that you will have prior to working at a facility to ask questions and gauge if the position is a good match for you.

 If you need help thinking of questions for the interview check out my suggested question bank here: Phone Interview Questions